Updated June 13, 2018 at 10:00 am: The discussion and actions at the Board Meeting are reported at the end of this article.

 During the Board meeting considering this item, there was a strong sense of wanting to get on with procurement of new streetcars sooner rather than later.
 This took two forms.

 One was a discussion of whether Bombardier should be given the 60 car supplementary order now in recognition of compatibility and (probably) lower cost as this would continue an existing production run.
-Acting CEO Rick Leary stated that until he sees Bombardier actually achieve a delivery rate of 20 cars/month as planned in fall 2018, he is not prepared to recommend giving them more work.
+Acting CEO Rick Leary stated that until he sees Bombardier actually achieve a delivery rate of 20 cars/quarter as planned in fall 2018, he is not prepared to recommend giving them more work.
 Leary reported that he spoke to Bombardier the night before the meeting, and that they would deliver 89 cars by the end of the quarter.
 This will be a challenge considering that deliveries only appear to be up to 4482 so far (with 4401 and 4466 missing).

 Although the chart showing the fleet mix earlier in this article includes the survival of some ALRVs into 2020, it is likely that they will all be retired by the end of 2019 because the data behind that chart assumed a slower delivery of vehicles than is actually happening.
 Note, however, that the chart also shows some of the new cars arriving in 2020, and this assumes a quite brisk delivery that one would expect from an add-on order rather than a completely new procurement.